-A new grid is computed, independent of that for the rest of the physics, over which input fields are averaged using the standard interpolation routines.
+A new coarser resolution grid is computed, independent of that for the rest of the physics.
+Interpolation between model and radiation grids are performed using interfaces existing within the IFS libraries and as a result helps reduce code maintenance.
 Then radiation computations are done, and output fluxes are interpolated back to the reduced grid, at times of full radiation computations.
-This new halo-related grid can be chosen differently with the forecast application (seasonal runs, EPS, high-resolution 10-day forecasts).
-Table 2.1 presents the various basic model resolutions together with the resolution made available, by default, for radiation computations by the new interface, whereas Table 2.2 presents the speed-up factor introduced by the various radiation configurations corresponding to horizontal resolutions used for different applications.
+This halo-related grid can be chosen differently with the forecast application (seasonal runs, EPS, high-resolution 10-day forecasts).
+This radiation grid had been used between October 2003 and June 2007, with a coarsening factor of two in both latitude and longitude w.r.t. the rest of the model (see Table 2.3 for Cy31r2).